pchukwuka/submission_reminder_app_pchukwuka/README.md

 ## Introduction

-The *Submission Reminder App* is a simple application built using Linux shell scripts.
-It is designed to help students track their assignment deadlines and receive timely reminders.
+The Submission Reminder App is a software created with Linux shell scripts.
+It helps students keep track of assignment deadlines and sends reminders.
-A setup script is included to create all necessary folders and files for the application to operate effectively.
+The app includes set up scripts that automatically creates the required folders and files for smooth operation.
 ---

 ## Getting Started